sevkioruc/docs/docs/getting-started/modeling.md

 ## Permify Schema

-Permify has its own language that you can model your authorization logic with it, we call it Permify Schema.
-You can define your entities, relations between them and access control decisions with using this schema.
+Permify has its own language that you can model your authorization logic with it, we called it Permify Schema.
+You can define your entities, relations between them and access control decisions with using Permify Schema.

 Here’s a simple breakdown of our schema.

 ![permify-schema](https://user-images.githubusercontent.com/34595361/183866396-9d2850fc-043f-4254-aa4c-ee2c4172afb8.png)

 This schema represents your authorization model.
 You can create Permify Schema file with **.perm** file extension.
 And you can configure it on Permify API via sending schema as a file.
-This configuration more covered more detailed in [Installation Guide] section.
+This configuration covered more detailed in [Installation Guide] section.

 [Installation Guide]:  /docs/Installation#configuring-schema-on-permify

-For now, lets focus on how you can model your authorization using Permify Schema.
-We follow a simple example of github access control for better understanding.
+For now, lets model your authorization using Permify Schema.
+We follow a simple example of github access control system.
 To see completed model you can jump directly to [Github Example](#github-example).

 ### Entities